codeforequity-at/botium-connector-fbwebhook/README.md

 ## Running the Samples

+Install botium-core as peerDependency

+    > npm install --no-save botium-core

-The folder _samples/botkit-bot_ is an example for a simple Facebook Webhook chatbot - it is one of the samples of [Botkit](https://github.com/howdyai/botkit).
+Afterward in the folder _samples/botkit-bot_ there is an example for a simple Facebook Webhook chatbot - it is one of the samples of [Botkit](https://github.com/howdyai/botkit).
 Start the webhook:

     > cd samples/botkit-bot && npm install && npm run start:botium

-Afterwards, start `inbound-proxy` command with [Botium CLI](https://github.com/codeforequity-at/botium-cli/):
+Finally navigate into the samples/simple and run `npm install`, start the inbound proxy server and run the test itself with the following commands:

+     > cd samples/simple
-    > botium-cli inbound-proxy
+     > npm install

-And finally, you can find the Botium test project in _samples/simple_, to run a simple test case (Check and set the corresponding capabilities in `botium.json` file)
+     > npm run inbound

-    > cd samples/simple && npm install && npm test
+     > npm test

 ## Supported Capabilities